1979 All-Ireland Senior Football Championship final

-The 1979 All-Ireland Senior Football Championship Final was the 92nd All-Ireland Final and the deciding match of the 1979 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1979 All-Ireland Senior Football Championship final was the 92nd All-Ireland Final and the deciding match of the 1979 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+This was one of six All-Ireland SFC finals contested by both Dublin and Kerry between 1974 and 1986, a period when one of either team always contested the decider.

+Match

+Summary

-Kerry had Páidí Ó Sé sent off but still won by 11 points.
+Kerry had Páidí Ó Sé sent off, but still won by 11 points.

 It was the fourth of four All-Ireland football titles won by Kerry in the 1970s.